philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 Prepare energy-minimized structures of two variations of the Sn-H feedstock holder.
 Use SSD key-value caching to map compiled structure to minimized structure.
 Learn to use the `.build` folder as a reproducible location for writing files.

 Use offline rendering to create a high-quality static image.
 Disable upscaling and set the secondary ray count to 64.
-Use TIFF, a simple serialization format with no library dependencies.
-Post-process the TIFF into a PNG with reasonable file size.
+Use PPM, a simple serialization format with no library dependencies.
+Post-process the PPM into a PNG with reasonable file size.

-TODO: Explain the OS-specific apps for converting TIFF images to PNG.
+TODO: Explain the OS-specific apps for converting PPM images to PNG.

 TODO: Put reference image in documentation folder and link into Markdown document.